Cheorwon County: Tourism

 For South Korea, tourism has been important since the 1962 Five Year Development Plan.
 This designated a key economic development sector and a 'patriotic industry' (Hunter, 153).
 Historically nationalistic or patriotic perspectives have driven for the development of tourism in South Korea.
 Well organized tours and defined monuments and sites ensure these bordering areas are populated with visitors that participate in the symbolic landscape promoted by the South Korean government (Hunter, 153).

 Described as "a scene of bloody battles" (n.d) and an area of tense border activity, the front-line county of Cheorwon presents a paradox.
 This historical county is infrequently visited by Western tourists.
 To understand the historical context of the Korean War, Cheorwon County offers significant insight into the conflict between North and South Korea.

 The Second Tunnel

-"Found in the DMZ" (n.d) was found by Korean guards listening to the sound of explosions under the ground during their shift.
-After determined excavation on March 19, 1975, "The Second Tunnel" was discovered.
-The second tunnel was for a sudden raid by the North Korean Army into South Korea.
-The second tunnel is composed of a firm granitic layer, is 3.5 km in length, and various in depth from 50–160 m.
+The tunnel was detected by South Korean guards who heard explosions underground during their shift.
+After excavation on March 19, 1975, the second infiltration tunnel was discovered.
+The tunnel was intended for a sudden raid by the North Korean Army into South Korea.
+The second tunnel is composed of a firm granitic layer, is 3.5 km in length, and varies in depth from 50–160 m.